-Beat Jet Lag like a Pro: Tips & tricks for no jet lag
+Beat Jet Lag like a Pro: How to deal with jet lag in children & adults

 You need a well-stocked arsenal to beat jet long on a long haul flight.

 When you’re back, travelling east, that’s a whole different story.
+Travelling eastwards runs in direct opposition to the body clock.
 Other than battling the depression of the vacation bubble being burst, every evening, you feel like curling into a ball and sleeping at a very wrong hour, just to wake up at 3am and wonder why you did that to yourself.
 Ha.

 So that’s why, I got you covered with some great tips for almost no jet lag.
 Here’s what you should do to stay ahead of the game and beat jet lag like a pro!